nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-examples-complex.md

 ## Voluven 10% infusion 500ml Freeflex bags (Fresenius Kabi Ltd), infuse intravenously at a rate of 30ml/kg for 10 hours ##

-Complex because requires a rate-based dosing instruction.
+Complex because it requires a rate and a dose duration.

 <script src="https://gist.github.com/RobertGoochUK/9be3ce815d05950fd5e87822f2450776.js"></script>